 We start by describing two broad classes of models.
 One class predicts the likelihood of any fixation sequence in any fingerprint image.
 We will call such a model an image general model (IGM).
 An IGM extracts visual features from the image and uses these features to determine the likely sequence of fixation locations.
 Using machine-learning tools, one could construct such a model from a set of example images and a set of example fixation sequences observed for those images.
 The resulting model could make predictions about fixation sequences for novel images.
 Although such a model is highly desirable, it demands a large dataset and further assumptions concerning feature extraction.
 As an alternative, in the present work, we use an image specific model (ISM) which ignores visual features but instead models the likely sequence of locations for a specific image.

 In our modeling, we make the further assumption that the set of fixation locations in a sequence are chosen independently of one another, i.e.,

+pFs,I=ipfis,I (A1)